 All employees are eligible to participate in the 403(b) Plan.
 ChildFund contributed a non-voluntary amount equal to 6% of employees' base pay to the 403(b) Plan each payroll period for all employees.
 In addition, ChildFund also matches 50% of the first 6% of base pay that a participant contributes to the Plan.
-The actual rate is approved annually by the ChildFund Board of Directors (the Board).
-Total expense recognized for the year ended June 30, 2021 related to the 403(b) Plan was \$1,116,198.
+Total expense recognized for the year ended June 30, 2022 related to the 403(b) Plan was \$1,177,629.